What are the greatest strengths of the M.A. program in Economics?

 How do I apply for admission?

 Applicants are required to submit their applications online.
 The online application and all instructions, policies and FAQs about applying are found at the Graduate School of Arts & Sciences Application Resource Center at http://gsas.nyu.edu/page/grad.admissionsapplication.html

 The deadline for fall admission is January 15th.
 There is no spring admission.

-When can I find out about the status of my application?
+When and how can I find out about the status of my application?

 Must applicants take the Graduate Record Examination (GRE)?

 All applicants must take the general test of the GRE administered by the Educational Testing Service, Princeton, NJ 08540. (http://www.ets.org/) See too http://www.gre.org/splash.html.